-The "no such identity" error occurs when SSH cannot find the private key file specified in your SSH configuration or command.
-This typically happens when the key file doesn't exist, has been moved, or the path is incorrect.
-Resolving this requires verifying the key file exists and fixing its path.
+The SSH "no such identity" error appears when SSH cannot find the private key file specified in your config or command.
+Fix it by verifying the key exists and correcting its path.

 List all files in your .ssh directory to see what keys are available: